Netherlands3D/docs/docs/getting-started.md

 to interact with subscription services or databases and want to customize their setup.
 If you have a domain and some technical skills, this option is for you.

-_Target Audience_: government organisations with their own domain and infrastructure
+_Target Audience_: government or private organisations with their own domain and infrastructure

 - [Host Netherlands3D using Docker]()
 - [Build Netherlands3D from Source]()